 - It is important for jobseekers and others to comply with benefit requirements to avoid sanctions (a cut in their benefit payment).
-If residents are sanctioned, they can ask the jobcentre for a hardship payment and can also request a reconsideration and appeal. - If benefit is stopped possibly due to a sanction or being found fit for work it will need quick action and may affect other benefits.
-They should therefore get benefit advice and contact the City Council's Housing Benefit section without delay.
+If residents are sanctioned, they can ask the jobcentre for a hardship payment and can also request a reconsideration and appeal. - If benefit is stopped possibly due to a sanction or being found fit for work it may affect other benefits and will need quick action.
+They should therefore get benefit advice and contact the City Council's Housing Benefit section and Jobcentre without delay.
 See below for details. - Missing time limits and ignoring instructions can cause problems.
-Encourage residents to understand time limits, claim on time and read communications from the benefit office.
+Encourage residents to understand time limits, claim on time and read communications from the benefit office including in their Universal Credit online account.